 Initiative #3: Support Research

-The AASAG issues an annual call for service to participate on the Steering Committee.
-Terms of service last 3 years and begin immediately following the AZA annual conference each year.
+The AASAG issues a call for service to participate on the Steering Committee and General Membership.
+Terms of service for steering committee members last 3 years and begin immediately following the AZA annual conference each year.
 General Members are elected on an ad-hoc basis to support a specific project.
 They are elected to two-year terms and may be re-elected for multiple terms.
-If you are interested in serving on the Steering Committee, please contact Karen Povey, AASAG Chair, at Karen.firstname.lastname@example.org for more information.
+If you are interested in serving on the Steering Committee or as a General Member, please contact Jac Menish, AASAG Chair, for more information.

 All zoo and aquarium professionals can support the work of the AASAG in the following ways:

 Join the Ambassador Animal group on the AZA Network!
 This is an online space with discussion threads, resources, announcements, and mini-surveys.
-Note: While anyone can create a login for the AZA Network, full access is reserved as a benefit for individual AZA members.
+This group is an open forum and anyone may create an AZA login and join; membership is not required.

-The AASAG aims to have an Institutional Contact at every AZA accredited institution.
+The AASAG aims to have an Institutional Contact at every AZA accredited facility.
 Institutional Contacts take responsibility for disseminating the work of the AASAG to the relevant staff members in their facility.
-They are also occasionally called upon for input into AASAG initiatives.
-Check the list of Ambassador Animal Institutional Contacts and ask yours to include you in communications.
-If your institution does not currently have a contact for the AASAG, you can volunteer for this position by contacting Jim Nemet at email@example.com.
+If you're not sure if your facility has a contact for the AASAG, you can find out by contacting Maureen O'Keefe.

-Register yourself or send staff to the Principles of Program Animal Management (PPAM) course.
+Register yourself or send staff to the Principles of Ambassador Animal Management (PAAM) course.
 This six-day intensive course exposes students to the range of opportunities for animal use in education programs and provides students with the knowledge to effectively develop and manage formalized programs utilizing ambassador animals.
-If you have already completed PPAM, consider applying to serve as a course instructor and share your knowledge with others.
+If you have already completed PAAM, consider applying to serve as a course instructor and share your knowledge with others.

 The AASAG meetings held at the AZA annual conference and mid-year meeting include a portion that is open to all attendees.
 Check the conference program guide prior to each event for schedule specifics.

-Coming soon!
 This search portal will connect collection planners to SSP Sustainability Reports, which include summaries of husbandry information, exhibit design, and population management needs.
 Functionality will include a filter to search specifically for ambassador animals.
 You can access this database from the left menu after you login to your AZA account.